 A bobcat’s mating call can be heard echoing through forests up to a mile away.

-Bobcats are most active at night, which means that most humans rarely encounter them in their natural habitat.
+Bobcats are nocturnal so they are most active at night, which means that most humans rarely encounter them in their natural habitat.

 Bobcats are often mistaken for other predators due to similar vocalizations.

 The most common predator that is confused with the bobcat is the lynx.